+Please add the ones you observe twice.
+Also add maybe somewhere else, what you gain from a repeated cross section and what you gain from a panel.

 Table three shows the summary statistics of respectively 2007, 2013 and 2017.
 In all of the three years both the control and treatment group have a fairly high chance of being healthy but the treatment group has a slightly higher chance of being healthy.
 In the treatment group of 2007, 97% of the people are healthy, in 2013 and 2017 that is 96%.
 In the control group 95% of the people observed are healthy in 2007 and 2013 and 92% of the people are healthy in 2017.
 Since the means of the health of both groups are within range of the standard deviations, it can be noted that there is no significant difference between health in the treatment and control group in any of the years.